HahueMihai/jobApplication/README.md

 - **Dosage**: Field is limited to a specific length.
 - **Frequency**: Field is limited to a specific length.

+## Postman Collection
+I have added the postman collection that can be found in the resources package :src/main/resources/postman

 ## Generating Client API using Swagger Codegen
 ### Steps to Generate API Client Library
 **Generate Client Library**